ryanatkn/cosmicplayground/README.md

 ## how to participate

-_cosmicplayground_ hopes to bring together likeminded explorers sharing ideas and experiences.
+CPG hopes to bring together likeminded explorers sharing ideas and experiences.
 Contributions can take many forms:

 - report problems, ask questions, give feedback,